Lommix/bevy_enoki/README.md

 -   `ParticleSpawnerState`: Controls the spawner state.
 -   `ParticleEffectInstance`: A unique clone of the effect.
 Can be changed at runtime, only affects the spawner attached to.
 Will reload, when the asset changes.
--   `EffectHandle`: A link the main effect asset.
+-   `ParticleEffectHandle`: A link the main effect asset.
 -   `ParticleStore`: Holds the particle data.
 You mostly won't interact with this.
 -   `OneShot`: A optional Tag component.
 That will either deactivate or delete the spawner, after first burst is done.